Codecademy/docs/content/go/concepts/math-functions/terms/modf/modf.md

 Where:

-- `f`: is the floating-point number for which you want to extract the integer and fractional parts.
+- `f`: is the floating-point number to extract the integer and fractional parts from.
 - `int`: is the integer part of the passed parameter.
 - `frac`: is the fractional part of the passed parameter.